setuc/call-center-sizing/README.md

   - GPT-4o-mini Regional API

 - **Speech Models:**
-  - Whisper (no additional cost)
-  - TTS (Text to Speech)
+  - Whisper TTS (Text to Speech)
-  - TTS HD
+  - Whisper TTS HD
+  - Azure STT - Standard
+  - Azure STT - Custom

 ### Task Types

-- **Call Summarization:** Generates a summary of the call.
+- **Call Summarization:** Generates a concise summary of the call.
 - **Sentiment Analysis:** Analyzes the sentiment of the call.
 - **Real-time Sentiment Analysis:** Evaluates sentiment at set intervals during the call.
-- **Complex Analysis:** Combines summarization with detailed sentiment analysis.
+- **Complex Analysis:** Combines summarization with comprehensive sentiment analysis.

 ### Cost Calculations

-- **Token Calculation:** Based on average call duration, word count, and contextual data per call.
+- **Token Calculation:** Based on average call duration, word count, contextual data, and selected task type per call.
 - **Model Input/Output Cost:** Calculated using token prices specified by selected AI models.
 - **Speech Cost:** Factored by using model-specific pricing and duration of calls.

 ### Visualizations

 The simulator provides two key charts:
-- **Hourly Call and Duration Distribution:** Shows call volume and average duration by hour.
+- **Hourly Call and Duration Distribution:** Displays call volume and average duration by hour.
-- **Hourly Token Distribution:** Displays the distribution between input and output tokens hourly.
+- **Hourly Speech to Text Usage or Token Distribution:** Shows STT hours or input/output token distribution by hour depending on the selected speech model.

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for more information.

 ## Contributing

 Your contributions are welcome!
 If you'd like to contribute to this project, please follow the guidelines below:

 1. **Fork the Repository:**